 What are the alternatives to Nature- Throid or NP Thyroid?
-You wonder after your pharmacist breaks the news these products are no longer available.
+You might wonder this after your pharmacist breaks the news these products are no longer available.
 Nature-Throid and NP Thyroid are used to treat hypothyroidism (underactive thyroid.)
-Recall of Nature Throid – and also of NP Thyroid – has created a lot of confusion among patients with hypothyroidism – underactive thyroid.
+A recall of Nature Throid – and also of NP Thyroid – has created a lot of confusion among patients with hypothyroidism – underactive thyroid.

 Availability of Nature -Throid and NP Thyroid